 Kids love the fun and freedom of eating outside and a picnic can be a great way to use up items left in the fridge at the end of the week.
 An odd couple of slices of ham, a piece of cheese, some hard-boiled eggs, those olives that have been lurking in the fridge for a few days – all make great picnic finger foods.
 Let the children choose and pack the items and head to the park.

 If your local authority doesn’t collect your food waste, get yourself a compost bin.
 Or even better make it into a summer craft idea and make your own fairly simply.

 The children can have responsibility for separating the food waste – which will give them a good concept of what’s being wasted.
 Add a plastic and paper bin to separate packaging.

-6. Put Up Bird Feeder
+6. Put Up a Bird Feeder

 A bird feeder house is easily installed on the balcony or in the garden.
-Get your kids to collect all the bread crumbs, dried bread slices, uneaten end and feed them to the birds.
+Get your kids to collect all the bread crumbs, dried bread slices, uneaten ends and feed them to the birds.
 It will start a whole new hobby of birdwatching.
 Give all the birds that come a name and read about them in the encyclopedia.
 You can make your own very simply here.

 7. Get Kids Involved In Shopping